xerolinux/XeroHub/content/posts/chaotic-aur/index.md

 If you want to start using the **Chaotic-AUR** or just need to copy the setup commands, this is the right place for you.

+Before we begin, I would like to remind everyone that if you are using the **XeroLinux Toolkit** it has an option that automates everything for you.
+Check it out on **Github** below.

+{{< github repo="xerolinux/xlapit-cli" >}}

-We start by retrieving the primary key to enable the installation of our keyring and mirror list:
+If you prefer to do it manually, then we start by retrieving the primary key to enable the installation of our keyring and mirror list:

 ```Bash
 pacman-key --recv-key 3056513887B78AEB --keyserver keyserver.ubuntu.com